vrunm/QA_squad_test/README.md

 Answers: a dictionary feature containing:

-Leverage the two datasets in the following way:
 • train (129,941 examples): All taken from the official SQuAD 2.0 training set.
 • dev (6,078 examples): Half of the official dev set, randomly selected.
 • test (5,921 examples): The rest of the official dev set, plus hand-labeled examples.